cbess/text-sherlock/README.md

 1. Provide an easy to setup and adequate text search engine solution.
 1. Be a respectable alternative to [OpenGrok](http://hub.opensolaris.org/bin/view/Project+opengrok/).
 1. Influence the authors of [OpenGrok](http://hub.opensolaris.org/bin/view/Project+opengrok/) to provide a simpler setup process.
 	- I successfully setup two installations on CentOS and Ubuntu 11.x and each time it took more than two hours.
+TS setup takes less than 10 minutes (excluding package download time).